clj-commons/etaoin/README.md

 ### File uploading

-When selecting files to upload, you are not allowed to navigate through the system file dialog.
-Instead, use the `upload-file` function to attach a local file to a file input widget.
-The function takes either a full path as a string or a native `java.io.File` instance.
+Clicking on a file input button opens an OS-specific dialog that you are not allowed to interact with using WebDriver protocol.
+Use the `upload-file` function to attach a local file to a file input widget.
+The function takes a selector that points to a file input and either a full path as a string or a native `java.io.File` instance.
 The file should exist or you'll get an exception otherwise.
 Usage example:

 ```clojure
 (def driver (chrome))